 1. Olympic National Park, WA

 Hikers, climbers and backpackers alike flock to Olympic National Park to enjoy dramatic spectacles like Mt.
 Olympus and enchanting old-growth forests.
 Dogs are welcome on a number of trails throughout the park.
 If your pooch follows the rules and avoids disturbing plants and wildlife, he can even earn the prestigious title of Bark Ranger.
-Downsize with your Dalmation at this pretty private tiny house mountain getaway nestled among cedar woodland in nearby Sequim.
+Downsize with your Dalmation at this unique custom built Under Ground House nestled in a hillside in nearby Sequim.
 This warm and cozy home is perfect for people who want to get a taste for living small with their best friend.

 2. Acadia National Park, ME